kellenvu/kellenvu.github.io/pages/about.md

     <img src="/assets/kellen-vu-retiro.jpg" alt="Profile Picture" class="mb-3 mb-md-0 mr-md-4 rounded" style="width: 200px;">
     <div>
         I was born and raised in Phoenix, AZ.
 I recently graduated from Stanford, where I studied Human Biology and Computer Science.
 Currently, I'm based in the Bay Area.<br><br>
         My mission is to integrate medicine and technology to improve human health.
 At Stanford, my research focused on the neuroplasticity of eye movement control, informing potential therapies for cerebellar disorders.
-Now, I'm leveraging my computational skills at Codex Health, a seed-stage startup that is innovating technologies for chronic disease management.
+Now, I'm leveraging my computational skills at Codex Health, creating technologies to improve chronic disease management.
     </div>
 </div>